raspberrypilearning/morse-code-virtual-radio/worksheet.md

 sudo amixer cset numid=3 1
 ```

 First, we need some code to make the tone sound.
-Enter the following command to start editing a blank file:
+Enter the following command to start editing a blank file (you should use Python 3 for this project):

 ```bash
 nano morse-code.py